lmsace/lmsace-connect-woocommerce/README.md

 4. Go to the '*Plugins*' -> '*Installed plugins*'.
 Here LMSACE Connect plugin will be listed.

 5. Activate the plugin by clicking the "**Activate**" button placed on the bottom of the plugin name, Plugin will get the success message.

+> Once the wordpress side plugin was installed, Please **install the mandatory Moodle™ software side plugin to generate the token and setup the connection** between Moodle and Wordpress.

 ## Copyright